 Training, Resources, And Other Requirements

-Be sure and state any training requirements or resources needed, especially if the volunteer position requires the volunteer to pay for training or provide their own resources for the position.
+Be sure to state any training requirements or resources needed, especially if the volunteer position requires the volunteer to pay for training or provide their own resources.

 Again similar to a job description, the ministry description should document the reporting relationship between the volunteer and a volunteer team leader(s) or church staff.